levimoore/Ember-Firebase-Login-Example/README.md

 This is a work flow for authentication using [Firebase](https://www.firebase.com/) with [Ember-CLI.](http://www.ember-cli.com/)

+You will need to sign up for Firebase.

 ## Prerequisites

 You will need the following things properly installed on your computer.